penguinpowernz/scanban/README.md

         config file (default "/etc/scanban.toml")
   -d string
-        drop-in directory (default "/etc/scanban.d") -n    dry run
+        drop-in directory (default "/etc/scanban.d") -f string
+        entire file to scan
+  -n    dry run
+  -u string
+        unbanlist file (default "/var/lib/scanban/unbanlist.toml") -v    verbose
 ```

-Using `scanban -n -a` is a handy way to see what would happen based on what is in the current files.
+Using `scanban -n -a` is a handy way to see what would happen based on what is in the current files, or feed
+it directly using `scanban -n -f /var/log/auth.log` or `cat /var/log/auth.log | scanban -n -f -`.

 When installed from the Debian package it can be manipulated as a systemd service: